heliomarpm/hybrid-webcache/README.md

 ## 🎯 About

-`HybridWebCache` is a library for efficient cache management in web applications, supporting multiple storage mechanisms transparently (LocalStorage, IndexedDB, SessionStorage and memory).
+`HybridWebCache` is a library for efficient cache management in web applications, supporting multiple storage mechanisms transparently (LocalStorage, IndexedDB, SessionStorage, and memory).
 With TTL (Time-To-Live) support, the library helps optimize performance by storing and retrieving data efficiently.

 ## 🚀 Features

-- Hybrid caching
-  - LocalStorage
-  - SessionStorage
+- Hybrid caching: Allows switching between multiple storage engines dynamically, using the most appropriate one for each scenario (_IndexedDB, LocalStorage, SessionStorage or in-memory_).
-  - IndexedDB
+  - `IndexedDB`: Uses IndexedDB for caching, **synchronized between tabs via _BroadcastChannel_**.
-  - Memory (fallback)
+  - `LocalStorage`: Uses the browser's local storage, **synchronized between tabs via _BroadcastChannel_**.
+  - `SessionStorage`: Uses the browser's session storage, **isolated per tab**.
+Data persists only for the duration of the tab's lifecycle.
+  - `Memory`: Uses in-memory storage for caching, **synchronized only with the instance itself**.
+- Provides a unified interface for caching data using different storage engines.
+- TTL (Time-To-Live) support
 - Automatic expiration management (TTL)
+- Supports deep key paths like `user.name` or `['user', 'name']` for structured data manipulation.
+- Tab synchronization via BroadcastChannel (when applicable)
+- Asynchronous and synchronous methods
+- Simple integration with modern frameworks
+- PWA-compatible
 - TypeScript support
-- PWA-compatible
-- Simple integration with modern frameworks

 ## 📁 Project structure: